pymedphys/pymedphys/docs/getting-started/faq.rst

 the source of your commercial product.
 This is considered a "Mere Aggregation" by the AGPL-3.0 license.

-We believe even for a commercial entity there is value in you embracing open source, but to use the PyMedPhys CLI within your products you don't have to.
+We believe even for a commercial entity `there is value in you embracing open source for the code you write <../developer/agpl-benefits.html>`_, but to use the PyMedPhys CLI within your products you don't have to.

 For more information on this exception see the description of `Mere Aggregation within the GPL FAQ